Llyn Tegid: Modern names

 The Modern Welsh name "Llyn Tegid" first appears in the Cronica Walliae, published in 1568.
-The name is translated by George Borrow as "Lake of Beauty", where the name "Tegid" derives from teg, a common Welsh place name element meaning "fair" (as in pleasant or fine scenery).
+The name is translated by George Borrow as "Lake of Beauty".
+However, Welsh place-name scholar Hywel Wyn Owen identifies the Tegid in Llyn Tegid as a personal name, which derives from Latin Tacitus.

-The lake is commonly called "Bala Lake" in English, after the nearby town of Bala.
+The lake is also called "Bala Lake" in English, after the nearby town of Bala.
 "Bala" means "outlet of a lake" in Welsh, giving "Bala Lake" a partly tautological meaning.
 The usage of the English name in preference to the Welsh name has been controversial.
 In 2023, the Eryri National Park Authority voted to use Welsh names for its lakes, favouring Llyn Tegid in English-language usage.

 Geology

 The lake formed in a glacial valley along the fault line between Bala and Tal-y-Llyn.
 Towards the end of the last ice age, the receding Dee valley glacier left a recessional moraine, effectively damming the valley so resulting in the establishment of the lake, and on which the town of Bala now stands.